syednazrulhasan/wp_query_meta_query_tax_query_search_loadmore/README.md

 **Step 4** We will write down further a shortcode to house all HTML elements to pull the interactive html elements on the page and based on their interactivity it will trigger further ajax calls.

+NOTE :- This step will only work if you import the database because `$field = get_field_object('field_65b6f58db81fa');` code attempts to pull a values stored in a select type ACF field in order to filter our products.
 ```
 function filter_product_shortcode(){